Behind the Scenes: UNESCO Declares Bookbinding as Intangible Cultural Heritage

 - Elke Schnee receives the Badge of Honour of the State of Schleswig-Holstein

 Claudia Sittner studied journalism and languages in Hamburg and London.
-She was a long time lecturer at the ZBW publication Wirtschaftsdienst – a journal for economic policy, and is now the managing editor of the blog ZBW MediaTalk.
+She was a long time lecturer at the ZBW publication Wirtschaftsdienst – a journal for economic policy, and was the managing editor of the blog ZBW MediaTalk.
 She is also a freelance travel blogger (German), speaker and author.
 She can also be found on LinkedIn, Twitter and Xing.

 Portrait: Claudia Sittner©